MicrosoftDocs/m365copilot-docs/docs/copilot-studio-agent-builder-availability.md

 - Spanish
 - Simplified Chinese

+You can create agents to engage with users in any of the supported languages.

 ## Authoring languages

 The authoring language is the one in which the authoring UI is presented.
 By default, this language is your Microsoft 365 language setting.
 You can change the authoring language by [changing your Microsoft 365 language setting](https://support.microsoft.com/topic/change-your-display-language-and-time-zone-in-microsoft-365-for-business-6f238bff-5252-441e-b32b-655d5d85d15b).

-The following authoring languages are supported.
+The following authoring languages are supported:

 - `cs-CZ`
 - `da-DK`